der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 void|Returns nothing.

 ## <a name="getentitytype"></a>getEntityType
-Returns the entity type of this ad group, which is "AdGroup".
+Returns the entity type of this ad group.
 ### Returns:
 |Type|Description|
 |-|-
-String|Type of this entity.
+String|Entity type of this ad group, which is "AdGroup".

 ## <a name="getid"></a>getId
 Returns the ID of this ad group.